muhammadrehanqureshi/muhammadrehanqureshi/README.md

 what_i_do:
   - AI-Powered Security Operations
-  - Cloud Native Security (Kubernetes, Docker)
+  - Penetration Testing
-  - DevSecOps Pipeline Automation
+  - SIEM
   - Threat Detection & Response

 passionate_about: